-March 19, 2015
+March 13, 2017

-To reduce a problem A to another problem B, we give one algorithm that takes a (legal) instance a of A and converts it into a legal instance b of B and a second algorithm that takes the corresponding solution s_b to b and transforms it into a solution s_a to a.
+To reduce a problem A to another problem B, we typically proceed as follows: give one algorithm that takes a (legal) instance a of A and converts it into a legal instance b of B and a second algorithm that takes the corresponding solution s_b to b and transforms it into a solution s_a to a.
+(The second algorithm can use whatever bookkeeping information it needs from the first.)

 We've used reductions to solve new problems based on problems we could already solve.
 For example, reducing hospital/intern matching to stable marriage.

 But...there's another way to use reductions.
-A more sinister way.1
+A more sinister way.